Minikube

 MAKESTER__MINIKUBE

-binary as determined by Makester.
-Use MAKESTER__MINIKUBE
+The path to the minikube binary as determined by Makester.
+Use MAKESTER__MINIKUBE for custom

-commands in your own Makefile
+minikube commands in your own Makefile.

 Note